tyler-cromwell/Strutil/README.md

-# What is libStrutil?
+#a What is Strutil?

-  libStrutil is a simple string library that I've been using to supplement the string functions in the [C Standard Library][C Standard Library].
+  Strutil is a simple string library that I've been using to supplement the string functions in the [C Standard Library][C Standard Library].

 # Functions
   - `contains`: Tests if a sequence is contained in a string.